Marine-grade plywood is named so because it’s made to withstand different environmental conditions like temperature, moisture, rain, snow, etc.

 So, in short, if you need to choose the ply boards for exteriors, this is the one you should go with.

-For interior household purposes (like bathrooms, kitchens, and patios), picking any of the above should be fine.
-The final decision can be made depending on the budget you have in mind.
+Any of the above should be acceptable for interior household purposes (like bathrooms, kitchens, and patios).
+However, the final decision can be made depending on the budget you have in mind.

 How is Marine Plywood Made?